-Matthew Marks is pleased to announce an exhibition of Small Sculpture, the next exhibition in his gallery at 523 West 24th Street.
+Matthew Marks is pleased to announce Small Sculpture, the next exhibition in his gallery at 523 West 24th Street.

 This exhibition includes the work of ten artists: Vija Celmins, Peter Fischli & David Weiss, Katharina Fritsch, Robert Gober, Jasper Johns, Ellsworth Kelly, Charles Ray, Dieter Roth, and Paul Thek.
 Each piece in the exhibition is a singular work that, despite its scale, remains a powerful and compelling object and represents a significant achievement by the artist.
 Among the works in the exhibition are both new sculptures seen for the first time and older, rarely exhibited works.